solana-foundation/developer-content/developers/guides/solang/solang-getting-started.md

 anchor init project_name --solidity
 ```

-This command generates a new project with a basic Solang on-chain program and a
+This command generates a new project with a basic Solang on-chain program
-test file that demonstrate how to interact with the contract from the client.
+(equivalent to a smart contract on EVM) and a test file that demonstrate how to
+interact with the program from the client.

 ## On-chain program Overview